Q: Where can I get the user manual?

 Q: Where can I download the source code for HDSDR?

-Source code for HDSDR is not available.
+A: Source code for HDSDR is not available.
 HDSDR is not ‘Open Source’, and is licensed as ‘Freeware’;.

 However, Alberto di Bene did release the source code for Winrad v1.32 as public domain software.